Hey @paco,

 print(f"Is `CrewStructuredTool` a subclass of `BaseTool`? {is_subclass}!")

 Nope, it doesn’t.
-Just to be absolutely sure, let’s look at the definition of CrewStructuredTool
+Just to be absolutely sure, let’s look at the definition of CrewStructuredTool:

 class CrewStructuredTool: